InMechaSol/IMS/README.md

   - (users, operators, developers)
 - and mixed _compute solutions_
   - (embedded products, user interfaces, web and IoT).
-### The Enterprise Architecture Maximizes Reuse of Tested Intellectual Property (IP).

 ## Promote New Innovation over Recreation!
 - Each compute solution within the ecosystem
   - is created from tested reusable components purpose built for
     - cross-platform performance guarantees
     - and intercommunication between layers of mixed _compute solutions_ and _human actors_.
+### The Enterprise Architecture Maximizes Reuse of Tested Intellectual Property (IP).
+- an Enterprise Architect creates and maintains
+  - Repository Hierarchy,
+  - Distributed Platform Build Machines,
+  - DevOps Workflows, and
+  - Links with ERP/CM systems

 ## To Clone and Checkout the Full IMS Repo with all Nested Submodules
 ```bash